Does your child hate learning to read?

 There is so much advice out there about raising readers and for my first child I mostly ignored it.
 Not because it wasn’t good advice.
 It was!
-It’s just that Kiddo taught himself to read at the tender age of 3 and has since become a voracious reader.
+It’s just that my older son taught himself to read at the tender age of 3 and has since become a voracious reader.
 So, I didn’t have to do anything.

 However, it’s been clear for a long time that I would not have the same experience with my youngest son.

-For a short time, New Kid seemed amendable to learning how to read.
+For a short time, my son seemed amendable to learning how to read.
 I searched out books that were actually easy and he’s even read a few of them (with help) to me.
 But recently he has decided he hates sounding out words.
 If he doesn’t know the word by sight he doesn’t even want to try.
 Personally, I think it is okay if he doesn’t have reading fluency for another year or so and I have scaled my active teaching way, way back.
-(Note: New Kid was clearly a typically developing reader.
+(Note: My son was clearly a typically developing reader.
 If you ever have concerns you should consult with a literacy specialist.)

 That doesn’t mean I’m not finding ways to convince him to learn to read!
 Here’s what I’m doing to avoid burnout: (Note: book titles are affiliate links.)